 The first level of learning is subject knowledge, but real assessment goes beyond that.
 Just because a student can give the right answer doesn’t mean they really understand it, or that they are able to apply it in real life.
 Good assessment measures learning across dimensions beyond surface knowledge.
 A more in-depth assessment can be accomplished by asking questions in different ways, using examples or scenarios in questions, or by asking students to explain concepts using their own language and terms.

 This may have been a little easier to accomplish in the days of pencil and paper tests with first-hand grading and evaluation.
-It can be more difficult when using an automated on-line assessment approach, yet it is just as important.
-Take the time to master using on-line assessment tools like rubrics to ask and evaluate beyond basic knowledge.
+It can be more difficult when using an automated online assessment approach, yet it is just as important.
+Take the time to master using online assessment tools like rubrics to ask and evaluate beyond basic knowledge.

 Take Advantage of Instantaneous Feedback to Encourage Learning

 While the ultimate goal of assessment is to measure learning, an important secondary goal is to encourage and motivate students to learn.
-That means asking questions in a way that not only measures knowledge and understanding, but also makes students curious.
-The ability of online assessment to provide instantaneous feedback to responses is a great asset in achieving this goal.
+That means asking questions in a way that not only measures knowledge and understanding but also makes students curious.
+The ability of the online assessment to provide instantaneous feedback to responses is a great asset in achieving this goal.
 Customize feedback and follow-up questions depending on responses, or give additional questions according to answers to see if the explanation was helpful.
 Take advantage of the ability to link to videos, Tumblr pages, and other online content that students might find engaging and relatable as well as informative.
 Plus, simply getting immediate feedback to a wrong answer with an explanation can engage a student more than their having to wait days or even weeks to find out if they got the answer right.

 Understand the Varied Access to Technology

-One great thing about using on-line assessment is that students can do them anytime or anywhere.
-However, a big problem with on-line assessment is that students can do them anytime or anywhere.
+One great thing about using an online assessment is that students can do them anytime or anywhere.
+However, a big problem with online assessment is that students can do them anytime or anywhere.
 Let’s set aside issues related to cheating for now, although this is obviously a common concern for students taking assessments without supervision.
 Another cause for concern is the equal opportunity for students to complete the assessment.
 Students have different access to technology and environments to use it.
 For example, some students may have the newest computer and the fastest Internet connection, while others may have an outdated PC that constantly locks up and must seek public WiFi for Internet access.
 Some students may have their own rooms with their own computers where they can take assessments in peace and quiet, while others have to use computers in rooms with noisy, disruptive siblings or family members.

 While there are no easy solutions to problems of access, an awareness of how these issues can affect on-line assessment is an important first step.
-For courses where on-line assessment is a critical component, instructors often give anonymous technology surveys to early on to evaluate disparities in student’s ability to complete assessments outside the classroom, then take steps accordingly.
+For courses where online assessment is a critical component, instructors often give anonymous technology surveys to early on to evaluate disparities in student’s ability to complete assessments outside the classroom, then take steps accordingly.

 Use a Range of Assessment Tools

 While on-line assessments are a great tool to create quizzes and tests, they should only be one component in a larger assortment, especially if they are part of the grading schema.
-Overall, online exams and testing should include a range of methods that allow different intelligences to shine in different ways, including ones that don’t involve computers (if possible).
+Overall, online exams and testing should include a range of methods that allow different bits of intelligence to shine in different ways, including ones that don’t involve computers (if possible).
 One student may be great at answering multiple choice questions while another student does better in face to face interactions while yet another may do best if they can sketch out their understandings in a diagram.
 Use online assessment tools as one part of the puzzle, but don’t rely on them exclusively.